-Though by far not the most well-known of the Old West’s infamous characters, John Henry Selman’s life was undoubtedly one of the most notorious.
+Though not the most well-known of the Old West’s infamous characters, John Henry Selman’s life was undoubtedly one of the most notorious.
 Sometimes referred to as “Old John” or “Uncle John,” he would variously operate in several roles, including a soldier, lawman, vigilante, and vicious outlaw.

-Born in Madison County, Arkansas, on November 16, 1839, the family later moved to Grayson County, Texas, in 1858.
+Born in Madison County, Arkansas, on November 16, 1839, the family moved to Grayson County, Texas, in 1858.
 A few years later, on December 16, 1861, Selman’s father died, and the young man joined the 22nd Texas Cavalry, fighting as a private in the Civil War.
 However, within 15 months, he deserted from Fort Washita, Oklahoma, in April 1863.

 On August 17, 1865, he married Edna Degrafenreid, soon pregnant with his first son.
 Over the years, the couple would have four children.
-Selman moved his family to Colfax County, New Mexico, briefly before returning to Texas and settling in Fort Griffin.
+Selman briefly moved his family to Colfax County, New Mexico, before returning to Texas and settling in Fort Griffin.

 He began work as a deputy sheriff under Shackelford County Sheriff John M. Larn.
 Fort Griffin during these days was a very lawless place, filled with several notable characters that Selman, no doubt, came in contact with.
 In the decadent settlement called the “Babylon on the Brazos” were the likes of Doc Holliday, Wyatt Earp, Big Nose Kate, Dave Rudabaugh, Lottie Deno, Pat Garrett, and John Wesley Hardin.

 Sheriff John Larn, however, was not what he appeared to be.
-Shortly after taking the sheriff’s position, Larn had entered into a private contract with the local, territorial garrison to deliver three steers of cattle per day.
+Shortly after taking the sheriff’s position, Larn had entered into a private contract with the local territorial garrison to deliver three steers of cattle per day.
 However, Larn had no intention of filling these contracts legally.
 When Selman came on board, the pair rustled the cattle from neighboring ranchers.
-Before long, instead of controlling the area crime, Larn and Selman were controlling the vigilantes, rustling even more cattle and otherwise terrorizing the county.
+Before long, instead of controlling the area crime, Larn and Selman controlled the vigilantes, rustling even more cattle and otherwise terrorizing the county.

 However, suspicions were soon raised as several ranchers noticed that while their herds were slowly shrinking, Larn’s remained unaffected.
 Larn resigned as sheriff on March 7, 1877, and was replaced by deputy William Cruger.
 He and Selman then moved to outright cattle rustling.
 The pair perpetrated several violent acts as they drove off cattle, shot horses, and fired potshots at the homes of terrified citizens.